Johnny and Luther Htoo: Surrender and life after God's Army (2001– )

 The twins surrendered to Thai soldiers in January 2001 and requested sanctuary.
 By that time, the number of their followers had dwindled to less than 20.
 They repudiated the stories about being invulnerable but insisted that God had helped them to survive over the years.
 They were reunited with their family.
 In July 2006, Johnny Htoo surrendered to Burma's military government with eight other members of God's Army in two groups.

 In 2009, Luther Htoo sought status as a refugee in Sweden and settled in Götene while Johnny Htoo moved to a Thai refugee camp while attempting to go to New Zealand to join his mother and sister.
-Luther married another Karen refugee in Sweden and fathered a child with her before divorcing.
-In 2018, Luther Htoo returned to Myanmar after meeting a woman online; as of 2020 both are reportedly unemployed and drink alcohol frequently.
+Luther married another Karen refugee in Sweden and fathered three children (boys) with her before divorcing.
+In 2018, Luther Htoo returned to Myanmar after meeting a woman online; as of 2020 both are reportedly unemployed and struggle with alcoholism.